 — Shanmugam.

-The news had only come through here at eleven the night before.
-Heart attack; other details were unknown.
-Mugam was leaving for India in the morning.
+The news had only come through at 11 the night before.

 Malays used the same form and grammar.
-The same kind of news had been received a good number of times in this community in the necessary sharing out of the difficult burden.
+The same kind of news had been received a number of times in the community in this necessary sharing of burden.

 Saturday, June 18, 2016